 As I listen to this great miracle of the Holy Spirit, I think to myself, “Whew!”

-I have no question about who was doing the driving.
+I have no question about who was driving.

-Jesus enjoins us to forgive one another from the heart; to forgive seventy times seven times (Mt.
-18: 21-22); and to ask the Father to “forgive us our trespasses as we forgive those who trespass against us” (Mt.
-6:12).
+Jesus enjoins us to forgive one another from the heart, to forgive seventy times seven times (Matthew 18: 21-22), and to ask the Father to “forgive us our trespasses as we forgive those who trespass against us” (Matthew 6:12).

 It will probably come as no surprise that Jesus mentions this one prescription more often than any other commandment, injunction, or prescription in the New Testament.
 Why?

 Because violence begets violence, vengeance begets vengeance, resentment begets resentment, and the cycle will continue and grow so long as one of the offended parties does not let go.

 If one party does let go (forgives), the cycle frequently devolves, and forgiving eventually turns into forgetting.